This was a banner year for Hawaiʻi’s keiki.

 About the Hawaiʻi Children’s Policy Agenda

-This sixth annual Hawaiʻi Children’s Policy Agenda, published by Hawaiʻi Children’s Action Network Speaks!, reflects the input of 44 Community Champion members.
+This seventh annual Hawaiʻi Children’s Policy Agenda, published by Hawaiʻi Children’s Action Network Speaks!, reflects the input of 33 Community Champion members.
 These organizations, coalitions, and individuals are committed to improving the lives of our keiki by promoting public policy changes that benefit children’s health, safety, education, and economic security.

-The Agenda contained 12 priorities for the 2021 Hawaiʻi State Legislative Session.
-These were the top priority issues of our Community Champion members.
-Ultimately, six bills reflecting those priorities were passed.
+The Agenda contained 23 priorities for the 2022 Hawaiʻi State Legislative Session, which were the top priority issues of our Community Champion members.
+Ultimately, 11 of those priorities passed in bills or resolutions this year.

 HCAN Speaks! respects the diversity, expertise, perspectives, and priorities within this community of advocates and is honored to advance the work of our peers in children’s advocacy.
 HCAN Speaks! supports all of the items in the Agenda.
 Each initiative is led by an organization that serves as the primary point of contact for advocacy.